100th Infantry Battalion: Formation

-As the Battle of Midway was well underway on 4 June 1942, 1,432 Nisei of the Hawaii National Guard had their weapons taken away and boarded the U.S. Army transport USAT Maui, formerly a Matson liner, under the cover of night and shipped to the mainland without saying goodbye to their family or loved ones.
-Under the title "Hawaiian Provisional Infantry Battalion" the week-long zigzag journey took them to a port in Oakland where they were designated the 100th Infantry Battalion on 12 June 1942.
+As the Battle of Midway was well underway on 4 June 1942, 1,432 Nisei of the Hawaii National Guard boarded the U.S. Army transport USAT Maui, formerly a Matson liner, under the cover of night and were shipped to the mainland without saying goodbye to their family or loved ones.
+Under the title "Hawaiian Provisional Infantry Battalion" the week-long zigzag journey took them to a port in Oakland where they were designated the 100th Infantry Battalion (Separate) on 12 June 1942.
 The unit number was an indication of the Army's recently formulated plan for a modern organization for Combat Arms.
 Under normal prewar Army procedures, all infantry battalions were organic to the regiment they were a part of and were known as, for instance, "1st Battalion, 5th Regiment."
 With the new system of organization, the infantry regiment was reorganized as a headquarters with no organic battalions, but with three separate battalions attached.
 The headquarters was organized into three combat commands that could be dispatched on separate combat actions with units that were attached.
 One infantry battalion would be assigned to a combat command, with attachments from the higher headquarters reserve.
 The 100th, however, was not initially attached to a regiment.
 It came to be known unofficially as the "One-Puka-Puka" (Puka means "hole" in Hawaiian).